HeRCLab/herc-file-formats/doc/tnx_format.md

 All node inputs and outputs are snapshotted using the `matrix` type.
 Such snapshots **must** refer to the input or output ID (rather than the ID of the node itself).
-The matrix `name` field is not relevant in this context.
+The matrix name for inputs should be `input`, and should be `output` for outputs..
 When an operation describes the dimensions of its inputs or outputs, the relevant snapshots, if any, **must** use the same dimensions.

 There are two special-case operations, used to pass input into and out of the graph.